denigma/denigma/docs/main.rst

 UNIX
 ----

-Take the opportinuty to venture in to the wonderful land of UNIX.
+Take the opportunity to venture in to the wonderful land of UNIX.
 It will make your life much, much easier.
-If you havve the option, install Linux beside your Windows in a dual boot setting and after that, Django and ALL Django app godness is just one command away.
+If you have the option, install Linux beside your Windows in a dual boot setting and after that, Django and ALL Django app godness is just one command away.